Karankhatik/Karankhatik/README.md

 # Hi there, I'm Karan Khatik 👋

-I'm a full-stack developer from Shahdol, Madhya Pradesh, specializing in building web applications using modern JavaScript frameworks.
+I'm a full-stack developer from India, specializing in building web applications using modern JavaScript frameworks.
 I enjoy working with technologies like Next.js, TypeScript, and Node.js, and I'm passionate about solving problems with technology.

 ### 🔧 Technologies & Tools
 - Next.js, TypeScript, Node.js, Express, MongoDB